-Distinguished by a classic use of color notes and composition her works have an emotion of place and time.
-Her preferred medium is oil paint; however, she is fluent in most mediums and subjects, working either on location or in the studio.
-Her current residence in Sioux Falls South Dakota reflects the artists' life, as she is also an avid art collector with a passion for art history, music, and the outdoors.
+Distinguished by a classic use of color notes and composition -her works have an emotion of place and time.
+Her preferred medium is oil paint; however, she is fluent in most mediums and subjects, working either on location or in her studio.

 " It is noted that my style of work favors American Impressionism and Representational lines.

 Both give me the foundation I need to

 express the feeling of life.